antonD24/402AZ-ServerlessWebApp-WebVID/README.md

 Login UI for Cognito was used from the Amplify library.

 API Gateway, Lambda Functions and DynamoDB being the serverless components of the app infrastructure.

+DISCLAIMER: Security was not the focus of the module, further immplementations could have been done, such as credential rotation.

 ## Additional Info